 Just get something simple and professional then keep movin’ along.

-How do I design my page for most effective Facebook marketing?
+How do I design my page to do effective Facebook marketing for insurance agents?

 As far as how the page itself looks, here are a few things I like to do:

 - Set the template to “Standard” (find this in Settings > Templates & Tabs > Edit)